-I began this article series in February with one simple premise: the best comm centers in this country share several common characteristics.
+I began this article series with one simple premise: the best comm centers in this country share several common characteristics.

 Throughout the series, I’ve discussed these traits at length.
 We’ve seen, for example, how good communication helps centers succeed, and how the People Driven Leaders who run them maximize the potential of their employees.

 But the most significant trait of leaders at these high-performing centers is the manner and consistency with which they show their appreciation for their employees.